JASory/machine-prime/README.md

   - Verifying Erastothenes sieves, and other primality tests; checking that prime_test(n) == is_prime_wc(n)
   - Verifying small primes used in prime certification, like the Pratt certificate
   - Searching for Fermat pseudoprimes; verifying that certain numbers that satisfy a^(n-1) mod n =1 are infact composite

 ##  Notes
 See [Performance](https://github.com/JASory/machine-prime/blob/main/PERFORMANCE.md) for some benchmarks and comparison to other efficient primality tests.

-Approximate size of binary dynamic library varies with your compiler however the following are reasonable estimates:
+Approximate size of binary dynamic library varies with your compiler however the following are reasonable estimates after stripping:
+- SSMR-Wide - 540kb
-- Default/SSMR-542.4kb
+- Default/SSMR-533kb
-- Small-18.1kb
+- Lucas-10kb
-- Tiny-14kb
+- Tiny-7kb

 Building for embedded systems has not been tested, however there is no known cause for failure.